Jazz00001/enterprise-soc-lab-wazuh-mitre-detection/README.md

 This repository contains a fully documented **Enterprise SOC Lab** built using **Wazuh SIEM/XDR**, a **Windows 10 endpoint with Sysmon**, and an **Ubuntu 22.04 endpoint**.

-The lab simulates real-world attacker behaviors inside an isolated VirtualBox network and shows how a SOC analyst detects, investigates, maps, and reports security events.
+The lab simulates real-world attacker behaviors inside an isolated VirtualBox host-only network and shows how a SOC analyst detects, investigates, maps, and reports security events.

 This project includes: